Breakfast; to skip or not to skip?

 Nutrient Intake

-One concern with skipping breakfast is the potential for nutrient deficiencies.
+One of the effects of skipping breakfast is the potential for nutrient deficiencies.
 Breakfast can be an opportunity to consume essential nutrients such as fibre, vitamins, and minerals.
 According to a study in Public Health Nutrition, breakfast skippers often have lower intakes of these nutrients compared to those who eat breakfast regularly.
 However, this gap can be mitigated by ensuring nutrient-rich meals throughout the rest of the day.

 Intermittent Fasting: A New Perspective

-Intermittent fasting (IF), which includes periods of eating and fasting, often involves skipping breakfast.
+Intermittent fasting (IF), which includes skipping breakfast, offers a different lens on the effects of skipping breakfast.
 IF has gained popularity for its potential health benefits, including weight loss, improved metabolic markers, and even longevity.
 A study in Cell Metabolism demonstrated that intermittent fasting could improve insulin sensitivity and reduce markers of inflammation, even without weight loss.

 Practical Considerations